ibm-cloud-docs/apps/tutorials/tutorial-scalable-web-app-node.md

 ## Before you begin
 {: #nodejs-prereqs}

-* Set up an [{{site.data.keyword.cloud_notm}} account](https://{DomainName}/registration).
+* Set up an [{{site.data.keyword.cloud_notm}} account](/registration){: external}.
 Depending on your {{site.data.keyword.cloud_notm}} account type, access to certain resources might be limited.
 Depending on your account plan limits, certain capabilities that are required by some DevOps toolchains might not be available.
 For more information, see [Setting up your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started) and [Upgrading your account](/docs/account?topic=account-upgrading-account).

 ## Create a {{site.data.keyword.bpshort}} workspace
 {: #nodejs-schematics-workspace}